cillin89/revanced-morphe-builder/README.md

 > 🔒 All release files are immutable, meaning they cannot be modified once published — even by me.

 > [!TIP]
-> 💡 Do not be afraid to [open an issue](https://github.com/nvbangg/awesome-for-morphe/issues/new) if you want support for any app.
+> 💡 Do not be afraid to [open an issue](https://github.com/nvbangg/awesome-for-morphe/issues/new) if you want to add support for any additional app.

 <div align="center">